Coinbase and SEC Escalate Legal Battle Over Crypto Regulations: Report

 This legal battle comes amid a broader fight between the crypto industry and US regulators.
 The SEC has repeatedly insisted that most crypto tokens should be treated as securities, thus falling under its regulatory authority.

-This has led to the agency filing lawsuits against various crypto firms, including Coinbase, accusing them of listing unregistered securities.
+Consequently, the agency filed lawsuits against various crypto firms, including Coinbase, accusing them of listing unregistered securities.
 Coinbase denied these accusations and is engaged in a separate legal case with the SEC regarding these allegations.

 Future of Crypto Regulation

-The federal appeals court judges noted that the SEC has the discretion to prioritize its rulemaking but pressed the agency on why cryptocurrency hasn’t been a higher priority, given its growing significance.
+The federal appeals court judges have noted that the SEC has the discretion to prioritize its rulemaking.
+Nevertheless, they pressed the agency on why cryptocurrency hasn’t been a higher priority, given its growing significance.
 While the crypto industry seeks clarity, the SEC remains firm in its belief that digital assets should be governed by the existing securities laws.

 Coinbase and the US Securities and Exchange Commission renewed their legal tussle over the agency’s refusal to create specific rules for the crypto space.
 This legal confrontation in a Philadelphia appeals court highlighted the rift between the rapidly evolving crypto industry and US regulators.

-Coinbase contended that the SEC's current regulatory framework is unsuitable for the crypto space, while the SEC maintained that its existing rules are sufficient for the industry, Reuters reported.
+Coinbase contended that the SEC's current regulatory framework is unsuitable for the crypto space, while the SEC maintains that its existing rules are sufficient for the industry, Reuters reported.

 Coinbase Pushes for New Crypto Rules